Draycole/binary-adder/README.md

 # Human Interface ALU
-HI-ALU is an embedded binary addition interface implemented in Embedded C. Users input binary digits using pushbuttons, and the result is visualized in real-time on an LED output bus.
+HI-ALU is a bare-metal embedded system built on the RP2040 that enables interactive entry and processing of binary operands using physical buttons and LED register visualization.
+The system supports addition and subtraction operations, overflow detection, auditory feedback, and modular firmware architecture implemented fully in C without high-level abstractions.